charlyoleg2/parametrix/README.md

 This is the monorepo that contains the following *javascript* packages:
 - geometrix
 - designix
-- parametrix
+- paramui

-A public instance of *Parametrix* is available on that [github-page](https://charlyoleg.github.io/parametrix/).
+A public instance of *Parametrix* is available on that [github-page](https://charlyoleg2.github.io/parametrix/).
-The *code source* is available on [github](https://github.com/charlyoleg/parametrix).
+The *code source* is available on [github](https://github.com/charlyoleg2/parametrix).

 Prerequisite